k-willebrand/Flexible_Ops_Plan_Design/README.md

 4. Select method for obtaining the climate state transition probability matrix for the infrastructure planning SDP by either:

-   1. Running the script `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m` where the parameters `runRunoff`, `runTPts`, and `runoffPostProcess` should be set to `true` (default: False).
-This will recalculate and save use with the infrastructure planning SDP.
+   1. Running the script `calc_trans_matrix_main_script.m`.
+This will recalculate and save a new transition probability matrix for use with the infrastructure planning SDP.

+   2. Using the previously calculated probability matrix Matlab data file where the run parameter `calcTmat` should be set to `false` in `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m`.

+5. Select method for obtaining the monthly temperature, precipitation, and runoff time series by either:

+   1. Running the script `calc_T_P_runoff_main_script.m`.
+This will recalculate new monthly temperature, precipitation, and runoff time series that can then be loaded within the infrastructure planning SDP.

-   2. Using the previously calculated probability matrix Matlab data file where the parameters `runRunoff`, `runTPts`, and `runoffPostProcess` should be set to `false` in `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m`(recommended to reduce computational time).
+   2. Using the previously calculated temperature, precipitation, and runoff time series Matlab data file where the parameters `runRunoff`, `runTPts`, and `runoffPostProcess` should be set to `false` in `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m` (recommended to reduce computational time).

-5. Obtain the expected shortage cost results for each candidate dam capacity and infrastructure operating alternative by either:
+6. Obtain the expected shortage cost results for each candidate dam capacity and infrastructure operating alternative by either:

    1. Re-running the reservoir operations SDP via `cluster_parfor_main_script_SDP_Evap_SteadyState.m`.
-      1. This script is parallized.
-Multiple jobs can be submitted to high performance computing clusters (e.g., across different dam capacities to effeciently optimize and simulate operating policies across different discrete climate states).
+      1. This script is parallelized.
+Multiple jobs can be submitted to high performance computing clusters (e.g., across different dam capacities) to efficiently optimize and simulate operating policies across different discrete climate states).
-      2. Postprocess the resulting saved files using `cluster_main_script_SDP_postProcessing.m` for use with the infrastructure planning SDP.
+      2. Postprocess the resulting saved files using `cluster_main_script_SDP_postProcessing.m` to create files in the format necessary for use with the infrastructure planning SDP.
    2. Using the previously saved shortage cost results obtained from running the reservoir operation SDP.
       1. The infrastructure planning SDP is configured to use preloaded shortage costs data output from the reservoir operations SDP to reduce the computational time required to repeatedly rerun the reservoir operations SDP.
-      2. The use of preloaded data is specified by `runParam.calcShortage = false` in `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m`.
+      2. The use of preloaded data is specified by setting the parameter `calcShortage = false` in `multiflex_sdp_climate_StaticFlex_DetT_Nov2021.m`.
       3. Preloaded data is contained in the folder `Results/Results_SDP_reservoir_ops`.

-6. Run the infrastructure planning SDP
+7. Run the infrastructure planning SDP

    1. Update the cost model parameters (c' water shortage cost parameter and discount rate) in `Multiflex_Wrapper_Nov2021_cprime.m`.
       2. Cost parameters can be specified as arrays to test different cost scenarios.
       3. This is helpful when conducting senstivity analysis for c' and discount rate.
 For example, c' sensitivity analysis results from Willebrand et al. (2024) are saved in 'Results/Results_cprime_sensitivity'
-   2. To consider alternative dam capacity assumptions (e.g., specify initial dam capacity as 60 MCM), update conditional constraints on dam sizes in `Multiflex_Wrapper_Nov2021_cprime.m`.
+   2. To consider alternative dam capacity assumptions (e.g., specify initial dam capacity as 60 MCM), update conditional constraints on feasible dam sizes in `Multiflex_Wrapper_Nov2021_cprime.m`.
    3. Run `Multiflex_Wrapper_Nov2021_cprime.m`.
 Results by default will be saved in `Results/Results_SDP_expansion`.

-7. Analyze the results
+8. Analyze the results

    1. Final results are saved in the `Results` folder for analysis
    2. Consider using the included plotting utilities in the `Plots` folder